 such property is not overridden by the derived object.
 For example, if we

-property in the robert
+change the getFullName property in the robert object, then the

-result of calling mike.getFullName()
+result of calling mike.getFullName() will be changed:

 robert.getFullName = function () {